AXIANSDO/deploy-api-client-automation-logs/README.md

 The repository does not build images locally.
 It consumes prebuilt images published by AXIANS in the private registry.

+## Product purpose

+The purpose of this product is to register automation executions and execution times.

+The local API exists to:

+- receive execution records from customer automation tools
+- persist execution history locally
+- expose local execution history for troubleshooting and observability
+- forward execution data to the AXIANS central platform

+The automation registration step is only supporting metadata.
+It exists so each execution can be associated with a local `automation_id`.

 ## What this stack provides

 - a local API that receives automation execution logs over HTTP